6

 sudo nano /etc/apache2/apache2.conf

-Closer to the beginging of the file, add the following line:
+Closer to the beginning of the file add the line

 ServerName linux-pc

-where is linux-pc - ia a name that is displayed in the terminal after the symbol @
+where linux-pc is the name that is displayed in the terminal after the @ symbol

 Save the configuration Ctrl+O, Ctrl+X